 Minor gets 1st June win, Rangers beat Reds 4-3

+CINCINNATI (AP) — Mike Minor had a two-run lead before his first pitch, which was quite a pleasing switch.
+For nearly a month, the left-hander had gotten very little help from the Rangers‘ offense.

+He wasn’t about to let a rare lead slip away on a stormy night.

-CINCINNATI (AP) – Jeff Mathis had a pair of hits and drove in a run, Mike Minor pitched into the seventh inning for his first win in nearly a month, and the Texas Rangers won their second straight over the Cincinnati Reds, 4-3 on Saturday night.
+Minor pitched into the seventh inning for his first win in nearly a month, Jeff Mathis had a pair of hits and drove in a run, and Texas won its second straight over the Cincinnati Reds, 4-3 on Saturday night.

 The Rangers took advantage of three Reds errors and finally got some runs for Minor (6-4), who was 0-1 in his last four starts despite allowing a total of six runs.
 Texas had scored a total of five runs while he was on the mound in those games.